Dan Wescott – On Another Battlefield

 All went well for a while, and then in January of last year, I got a call.
 Dan had fallen down again.
 The next day, I got another call.
-They were taking him off life support.
+They had decided to take him off life support.

 My husband and I drove to the hospital in silence.
 It would be the last time we would see our friend on this part of the timeline, and that weighed heavy on both of us.
-When I got to the hospital, it wasn’t the same Dan.
+When I reached his room in Intensive Care, I didn’t find the same Dan.
 There was no signature sarcasm, no anxious inquiries about his kitty, no “God bless you sweetie” with that bear hug.
 It was tough to take.
 But I took his hand and said goodbye anyway.
 I at least knew he wasn’t afraid.
 Because he had told me so during that interview all those years ago.

-…And so, my husband and I crawled across Belgium in search of where our dear friend fought in that snowy winter.
-I now stood right in the very spot where his unit was.
+…And so, my husband and I crawled across Belgium to find where our dear friend fought in that snowy winter he always talked about.
+I now stood right in the very spot.
 Dan may have just been one cog in a very big wheel, but he and his unit were everything to this small town.
-In the peak of summer almost seventy-five years later, Flamierge was still.
+In the peak of summer almost seventy-five years later, Flamierge felt still.
 A butterfly flitted nearby.
 A few birds chirped.
-The fields, the sky, and the trees were our only company.
+The fields, the sky, and the trees provided our only company.
 Although, maybe we weren’t as alone as we thought.

-I knew Dan was here.
-To me, it was so much more than a whimsical thought.
+I knew Dan stood there somewhere, and it was so much more than a whimsical thought.
 It was fact.
 Dan was here.
-He was just here in a different time and space than I was.
-It felt like a much better way to say farewell than in that dingy hospital room.
+He just stood in a different time period than I did, and that can be an awfully thin veil sometimes.
+Even though his part of the timeline was probably much less pleasant, it still felt like a much better way to say farewell than in that dingy hospital room.

 RIP DAN WESCOTT.